paulosuzart/gb/README.markdown

  *   `-W workers addresses`: Used for distributed gb.
 Separated by comma.
  *   `-T max time`: Max time in milisecs for gb execution.
  *   `-t target`.
 Target http server.
 The protocol is mandatory.
+ *   `-O cookie`. cookie-name=value.
+A Cookie Header to be added to request.

 Licensing?
 ==========